mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 * Clarify who is responsible for what areas with your collaborators
 * Discuss what order tasks should be carried out in with your collaborators so that tasks expected to change the same lines won’t be worked on simultaneously
-* If the conflicts are stylistic churn (e.g. tabs vs. spaces), establish a project convention that is governing.
+* If the conflicts are stylistic churn (e.g. tabs vs. spaces, capitalization), establish a project convention that is governing.